akira-cn/remote/README.md

 # Remote SDK

-Allowing your PC web page to be remote control by mobile device
+Allowing your PC web page to be remote controlled by mobile device

 ## Quick start